 In 2015, Moravian University was recognized as one of the greenest colleges in the nation.
 Our dining team has dedicated 25% of our budget to purchasing local and organic food.
 We are devoted to sustainability and we know if we all work together, we can make a positive impact right here on campus.
-In addition to the many initiatives we take on as a company, we have implemented the following programs just for Moravian College.
+In addition to the many initiatives we take on as a company, we have implemented the following programs just for Moravian University.

 Cooking Oil Recycling

 In the summer of 2019, we installed an automated cooking oil management system that fills, filters and then collects our used cooking oil for recycling into biofuel and animal feed.
 An oil recycling program like the one we use dramatically reduces packaging and cooking oil from ending up in landfills.
 A closed-loop oil management system also reduces labor and resources like water needed to clean or drain oil tanks.

 Here at Moravian University Dining, we work closely with local produce distributors to maximize the amount of fruits and vegetables purchased from local farms.
 We also purchase from local dairies, and participate in farm to school initiatives.
 Tracking local purchases helps us to meet our Better Tomorrow Plan commitment of 20% local purchase by 2020.
 We are proud to feature the following local suppliers: Butter Valley Harvest, Scholl Orchards, Daisy Organics, Flint Hill Farms, Primordia Farms, Valley Milkhouse, and dozens more!
 All of our fluid milk is purchased from local dairies that do not use rBST.
 Our dairy supplier, Balford Farms, sources all of their milk from Lehigh Valley Dairies.

 Moravian University is a trayless campus.
 When you don't use a tray, you typically take (and waste) less food.
 It is also a healthier approach to eating, as we all know that our eyes are often bigger than our stomachs.
 And, by not having to wash trays, we conserve water, detergent and energy.

 On campus we recycle the following products: cardboard, glass, aluminum, paper, plastic.
 You will find recycling bins in many locations on campus.